dropclick/radlistview-memory-leak/README.md

 * When you do steps 10 und 11 the gargabe collector works as expected

 The problem also exists on Android.
-I tested the above Android in Android Studio and the result is similar.
+I tested the above in Android Studio and the result is similar.